vrjymm/Cats_and_Dogs/README.md

 # Cats_and_Dogs

-Exploring `gradio` to create a UI for a simple Cat / Dog classifier (in Tensorflow)!
+Exploring `gradio` to create a user interface for a for a simple Cat / Dog classifier!

+Backend: Python, Tensorflow